 Do you wish for safe travels in the new year?
 Do what the people in the DOMINICAN REPUBLIC, CHILE and MEXICO do: Pack a suitcase and walk around the block at the stroke of midnight.
 Be aware that if you do that somewhere other than mentioned countries, you might get picked up and admitted to the loony bin.

 In my native country, THE NETHERLANDS, we party, have lots of fireworks like most of the rest of the world, and we eat massive numbers of greasy, yummie oliebollen (oil balls).
 There’s also a newish tradition for New Year’s Day you might want to know about (or not): The Nieuwjaarsduik, or New Year’s Dive.
 A dive in freezing winter water, mind you – in the North Sea, or a lake or another body of water somewhere in the country.

 The dive is sponsored by Unox, a company known for its soups and sausages.
 The

 brave crazy ones don an orange hat-with-logo and after they’ve made the plunge and raced back out, they get a cup of Unox soup to warm up.
 Not everyone thinks a free cup of soup is worth it, but in Holland (The Netherlands) you can always find people ready to do crazy things for the hell of it.
 And there are always plenty of spectators to watch them do it.

 That’s it for this New Year’s Eve.
 I wish you all a Happy, Healthy, Adventurous New Year!

 * * *

-Please start 2012 with a good deed and tell me of fun or weird New Year’s Eve traditions or superstition from your corner of the world.
+Please start the new year with a good deed and tell me of fun or weird New Year’s Eve traditions or superstition from your corner of the world.
 And if you have any pictures, I’d love to see them.